ethancoote/UFC-Fighter-Rank/README.md

 ### Data Collection

-The MMA Rank algorithm currently only uses fights from [ufcstats.com](http://www.ufcstats.com/statistics/events/completed).
+The MMA Rank algorithm uses data from [ufcstats.com](http://www.ufcstats.com/statistics/events/completed).
 Stats from other MMA organizations are not included.
-Unofficial UFC fights <i>(such as Dana White's Contender Series)</i>, and fights from UFC purchased organizations <i>(such as Strikeforce and PRIDE)</i>, are also not included.
+Unofficial UFC fights <i>(such as Dana White's Contender Series)</i>, and fights from other UFC owned organizations <i>(such as Strikeforce and PRIDE)</i>, are not included.

 Only the events listed in the link above are used in this dataset <i>(every UFC main event and Fight Night)</i>.